Papworth heart and lung specialist hospital to move

 One of the UK's largest specialist heart and lung hospitals is to move to a new £165m building on the Cambridge Biomedical Campus.

-The hospital will move from Papworth Everard, 13 miles (20km) north of Cambridge, in 2017.
+The hospital will move from Papworth Everard, 13 miles (20km) west of Cambridge, in 2017.

 Papworth Hospital treats more than 23,700 in-patients and day cases plus nearly 65,000 outpatients each year.